Ebola virus disease

 There were four people diagnosed with Ebola in the United States.
 Two were imported cases, and two contracted the disease after caring for an Ebola patient in the United States.
 One man died from the disease.
 The other three recovered and do not have any symptoms of the disease.

-For the latest information on this outbreak and on Ebola in general, visit the World Health Organization website at
+For the latest information on Ebola, visit the World Health Organization website at

 HOW EBOLA CAN SPREAD